 Most medical emergency situations occurring everyday life develop in the prehospital setting.
 To establish comprehensive quality control and outcome research, we rely on the documentation of preclinical characteristics, the availability of detection standards and the association between these characteristics.

 This registry is being developed in conjunction with the Coordinated Medical Services (KSD) of the Swiss Federal Government, the Swiss Society for Emergency Medicine (SGNOR), the Interassociation for Rescue Services (IVR), and associated partners.
 The Specialist Commission of the SCRED that manages the Registry for Emergency Records (Switzerland) is responsible for processing detailed questions on behalf of the project group.

 Issues of care efficiency, the effect of prehospital intervention on the outcome, and the development of quality assurance data are central to the scientific interest of the SCRED.
 The Center promotes national and international networking in this area of research.
 For this purpose, the SCRED develops workarounds and provides tools, which promote efficient collaboration.

-Together with interested partner organizations, the SCRED as a platform aims to provide rescue-, emergency-, and disaster medicine with a better scientific legitimation.
+Together with interested partner organizations, the SCRED as a platform aims to provide rescue, emergency, and disaster medicine with scientific legitimation.